openstack/charm-percona-cluster/README.md

   will continue to function; this option is preferred over any network space binding provided for the 'shared-db' relation if set.

-## Series upgrade

-The procedure to upgrade the series of the machines hosting percona-cluster is documented in the [OpenStack Charms Deployment Guide][cdg-procedures].

-Upstream documentation is also available:

-* [Upgrading Percona XtraDB Cluster][upstream-upgrading-percona]
-* [Percona XtraDB Cluster In-Place Upgrading Guide: From 5.5 to 5.6][upstream-upgrading-55-to-56]
-* [Galera replication - how to recover a PXC cluster][upstream-recovering]

 # Bugs